 To find this information, you will have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Did you search online or did you have to call the courthouse? was the information you recieved correct?
+Did you search online or did you have to call the courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your feedback may help other people that are in the same situation.